Asia Pulp & Paper

 [Source 2012][More on Forests]

-This company received a score of 20/100 (retrieved 13-Oct-2016) in the Green Choice Alliance's Green Supply Chain rankings, a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
+This company received a score of 20/100 (retrieved 13-Oct-2016) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.

 [Source 2016][More on Habitats]